barumau/pandunia/english/201_xule.md

 2. un kupa no hali.
 3. du vaf no yam supe.
 4. ye no ten vaf e mau. / ye ten no vaf e no mau.
-5. xefe yam cai a no kafe.
+5. xefe yam cai ama no kafe.
-6. mama ten no vaf a du mau.
+6. mama ten no vaf ama du mau.

 --------------------------------------------------------------------------------